dmyers2004/deploy/readme.md

-# deploy
+# Deploy

 Deploy is used to build project specific deploy "tasks".
-Each task can have 1 or more shell script commands as well as call other tasks.
+Each task can have one or more shell script commands as well as call other tasks.

-All of the available deploy classes methods are also available for you to call.

-Some of these include:
+## Options include

+-v verbose
+-f use a different deploy file
+-d use a different directory

+## Included methods

 e - echo with color `e '<yellow>This is yellow</yellow> this is not'`

+v - verbose output which is shown only if the verbose option is used `v 'hello world'`

 heading - heading `heading 'This is a heading'`

+sub_heading - heading `sub_heading 'This is a sub heading'`

 table_heading - a table heading with columns  `table_heading 'First Name' 32 'Last Name' 32 Age 4`